PHOENIXCONTACT/MORYX-MaintenanceWeb/docs/articles/index.md

-# Welcome to Marvin.Runtime.Maintenance.Web
+# Welcome to Moryx.Runtime.Maintenance.Web

-## 1. What is *Marvin.Runtime.Maintenance.Web*
+## 1. What is *Moryx.Runtime.Maintenance.Web*

 This module provides the next generation Maintenance UI based on React/Typescript.